The short answer

 - Personal dictionary on some platforms requires an account

-Who it’s best for: Anyone who writes in multiple languages, students, bloggers, and professionals who want reliable grammar checking without a subscription.
+Best fit: Anyone who writes in multiple languages, students, bloggers, and professionals who want reliable grammar checking without a subscription.

 2. ProWritingAid — best for long-form writers who want structural feedback